3 Steps to Optimizing Your Supply Chain Network Design

 - What if a specific customer wants a focus on sustainability?

-Step 3: How to Continuously Improve Your Supply Chain Network Design
+Step 3: Optimize and Continuously Improve Your Supply Chain

-Once your new supply chain design is chosen, it is possible to further optimize your network by looking at inventory, procurement, transportation, risk management, etc. Because you optimize using your digital twin, you can see the result of every tweak you make in inventory levels or transportation routes and how it impacts your supply chain.
-The model will show you the impact on cost and service level to make the right decision based on your chosen strategy.
-You can analyze new scenarios and continuously improve your supply chain using your digital twin.
+Once you’ve chosen your new supply chain design, you can further optimize it by adjusting areas like inventory, procurement, and transportation.
+Using your digital twin, you can instantly see the impact of changes, like adjusting inventory or transportation routes, on your supply chain.
+The model shows how these tweaks affect costs and service levels, helping you make the right decision based on your strategy.
+You can continuously improve your supply chain by testing new scenarios with your digital twin.

-If you want more information on supply chain network design and how Ahlers can support you in saving costs, increasing your service levels, and optimizing your supply chain, contact one of our specialists.
-They are happy to answer your questions and see how we can support you with optimizing your supply chain.
+For more information on supply chain network design and how Ahlers can help you save costs, boost service levels, and optimize your supply chain, reach out to one of our specialists.
+They’ll be happy to help!